United Continental profit rises, aided by lower costs

-CHICAGO United Continental Holdings Inc (UAL.N) on Thursday posted a higher-than-expected quarterly profit as costs at the airline fell and it raised airfares, sending its shares up about 1.2 percent in early trading.
+United Continental Holdings Inc on Thursday posted a higher-than-expected quarterly profit as costs fell and it raised fares.

 The world's biggest air carrier said second-quarter revenue rose 0.6 percent to $10 billion, the highest ever for that period.
 The average airfare rose 3.5 percent to $289.46.